 Dear Medicaid Director:

 I'm writing to urge you to discontinue funding for Medicaid circumcisions.
 As you know, circumcision position statements have been published by the American Medical Association and the American Academy of Pediatrics, as well as medical organizations in other English-speaking countries.
 No national medical organization in the world recommends circumcision.
-They conclude that any potential benefits are clearly outweighed by the known risks and harms of the procedure.
-They also conclude that potential benefits of circumcision may be achieved by attention to proven behavioral risk factors.

 In the newborn period, there are virtually no medical indications for circumcision.
 The foreskin is a natural, healthy, functional body part.
 Normal conditions in infants and children, like a tight or long foreskin (sometimes mistakenly called phimosis), are not valid medical reasons for circumcision in minors.
 Legitimate medical reasons for circumcision (such as frostbite, gangrene, or cancer) are rare, and are not likely to be present in newborns.